 The Lender will Trace The Down Payment

-The funds also need to be traceable for at least 3 months prior to closing.
+The funds also need to be traceable for at least three months prior to closing.
 If you have cash, make sure you deposit it into your bank account several months before you are expected to close.